top of page

 • Patients who attempt tapering without medical supervision

-Across South Africa, many people adjust their medication without a doctor due to cost, access issues, or stigma.
+Across South Africa, many people adjust their medication without consulting a doctor due to cost, access issues, or stigma.
 This significantly increases the likelihood of withdrawal complications.

-How to Reduce the Risks
+How to Reduce the Risks of Withdrawal

 A safe, medically-supervised plan may include: